This article is not about Unreal, unless you really want to manually deal with this below the RHI level (my recommendation: don’t).

 cmdList->CopyResource(backBuffer, renderTarget);

-Issue the same two barriers but in reverse.
+Issue the same two barriers, but in reverse.

 barrier(backBuffer, D3D12_RESOURCE_STATE_COPY_DEST,